Canada’s first national accessibility law should be ready by next spring: Hehr

 Hehr says he intends to focus on the issues disabled Canadians identified as priorities during an eight-month consultation process, including high unemployment levels and accessibility of federally run buildings and services.

-But Hehr says his own experience as a quadriplegic has made him particularly keen to ensure that caregivers' needs are also addressed through the new bill.
+But Hehr says his own experience as a quadriplegic has made him particularly aware of how the new bill could also benefit caregivers.

 Hehr, who has used a wheelchair since being struck by a bullet while witnessing a drive-by shooting 27 years ago, said he has personally witnessed the essential role caregivers play and wants to be certain their contributions are never overlooked.

-"I rely a tremendous amount on my mom, my girlfriend, my sister, as well as my caregiver. . . . without their help, their assistance, their contributions to my life, I simply could not do the job I've been entrusted to do," Hehr said in an interview with the Canadian Press.
+"I rely a tremendous amount on my mom, my girlfriend, my sister, as well as my caregiver ... without their help, their assistance, their contributions to my life, I simply could not do the job I've been entrusted to do," Hehr said in an interview with the Canadian Press.
 "I understand, first-hand, that they have to be part of this mix."

 Hehr did not disclose details of what caregiver benefits might entail, but said the legislation was part of a government-wide approach to removing barriers that prevent people with disabilities from fully participating in society.
+He said he hoped the legislation would improve the lives of people with disabilities, thereby easing the load on those who provide support to them.

 Hehr's reflections on caregivers came as good news to at least one advocacy group representing their interests.